The solution to the Hardy's paradox: The Hardy's paradox: Formulation of the problem

-If the positron is detected at $D^+$, then we project the state (\ref{thanksgod}) on $\vert d^+>$, and the state of the electron is projected to $\epsilon\vert u^->$ (depending on $\epsilon$) and not simply $\vert u^->$ as it is claimed in \cite{1}.
-Then the eigenvalue of $\vert u^->$ is defined as
+If the positron is detected at $D^+$, then we project the state (\ref{thanksgod}) on $\vert d^+>$, and the state of the electron is projected to $\frac{A\epsilon}{\sqrt{2}}\vert u^->$ (depending on $\epsilon$).
+Then we can normalize the event projecting the state (\ref{thanksgod}) toward $\vert u^->$.
+The we obtain

 with probability

 If instead of $F^+$, we now consider the conjugate frame $F^-$, where the electron is detected at $D^-$ before the positron crosses $BS2^+$, by doing an analogous analysis, we get